HighDimensionalEconLab/transversality/README.md

  wandb sync .\wandb\offline-run-...
  ```

-## Sequential Neoclassical growth model
+## Sequential Neoclassical Growth Model
-Deterministic Sequential LSS can also be used to solve the neoclassical growth model: solving the LSS model for a k(t).
-This k : R \to R can be evaluated between time-periods, but probably shouldn't be.
+ The sequential neoclassical growth model: solving for a k(t).
+This k : R \to R can be evaluated between time-periods.

 ### Jupyter Notebook for Exploration